vestrel00/contacts-android/DEV_NOTES.md

 Contacts app displays only the groups belonging to the selected account.

 Updating group memberships of existing contacts seem to be almost instant.
-All contacts must be a part of at least the default contact group 1 (may vary).
+All contacts must be a part of at least the default contact group.
 Contacts with no group membership will be asynchronously added to the default group by the Contacts Provider.

 Membership to the default group should never be deleted!